Skip to main content

 The Impact on Adipose Tissue and Inflammation

-Chronic low-grade inflammation originating from is a key driver of insulin resistance.
+Chronic low-grade inflammation originating from adipose tissue is a key driver of insulin resistance.
 Obese individuals often exhibit infiltration of macrophages into adipose tissue, which then release pro-inflammatory cytokines like TNF-α and IL-6.
 These cytokines can directly interfere with insulin signaling in muscle and liver cells.

 Herein lies another layer of the therapeutic action of some peptides.
 Catestatin (CST), an endogenous peptide, has demonstrated in preclinical models the ability to suppress macrophage-mediated inflammation in the liver of obese mice.
 CST treatment was shown to inhibit the recruitment of monocyte-derived macrophages and decrease inflammation, leading to improved glucose tolerance and insulin sensitivity.
 This suggests that some peptides can directly target the inflammatory component of metabolic disease.